feliperohdee/graphql-subscriptions/README.md

 It doesn't take care subscribe to your pub/sub mechanism, you should do it by yourself and call run when some event happens, this way, you have freedom to choose the best implementation type for your app.
 If u're using Redis, you shouldn't create a channel for each event type, instead, you cant just pass an object along with this info, redis is very sensitive with many channels, so, it avoids CPU and memory overhead at Redis machine ;), if you don't know how to do this, you should study more.

-It doesn't take care to broadcast messages to right subscribers, it just broadcast, at this way, you can plug in your custom ACL implementation to keep with a single point of truthness, if you don't have one you can use our embedded `FlowControl` and be happy.
+It doesn't take care to broadcast messages to right subscribers, it just broadcast, at this way, you can plug in your custom ACL implementation to keep with a single point of truthness, if you don't have one you can use our embedded `PushControl` and be happy.

 ## Important